arnasp13/browser-vindecoder-extension/README.md

 - **GitHub Repository**: [VIN Decoder Free Repo](https://github.com/arnasp13/vindecoderfree)

 ## Contributing 🤝
 We welcome contributions!
-If you have suggestions, bug reports, or enhancements, please open an issue on our [GitHub repo](https://github.com/arnasp13/vindecoderfree).
+If you have suggestions, bug reports, or enhancements, please open an issue on our [GitHub repo](https://github.com/arnasp13/browser-vindecoder-extension).
 Our team will review and get back to you as soon as possible.

 ## Feedback & Support 💬
 Your feedback helps us improve!
-If you have any questions or need support, please reach out through our [official website](https://www.vindecoderfree.com) or [GitHub repo](https://github.com/arnasp13/vindecoderfree).
+If you have any questions or need support, please reach out through our [official website](https://www.vindecoderfree.com) or email: arnaspuidokas6 AT gmail dot com.

 ## License 📄
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.